Skip to main content

 Angry patients, patient families, stalkers from hospital encounters

-Why nurses & healthcare workers are at elevated risk
+Why are nurses & healthcare workers at elevated risk?

 Nursing licenses are publicly searchable (state boards publish names + license numbers).
 Social media tagged photos from work events, hospital directories, and scrubbed-but-cached old hospital pages all expose your name.
 Data brokers cross-reference name + approximate work location to home address with unsettling accuracy.